Frequently Asked Questions

-16. What if I want to continue after my first class is over?
+16. What if I want to continue after my class ends?

 Near the end of your course you’ll be able to re-enroll for the following quarter’s class, either in person at the school or online.
 And you’re always welcome to set a time to meet with our Program Director to discuss your options.

 17. Does the school have any requirements?

 No, just choose one or more courses you think are right for you, and we’ll confirm them when you speak with the Program Director.
 You’re welcome to take one course, just private lessons, or any combination of lessons, classes and workshops that suit you.

 18. Is it better to take a group class or private lessons?